Friends & Associates

-The list of Harry Chase's close friends and professional colleagues reads like a Who's Who of American art.
-In 1870, he became friends with William Merritt Chase, and the two journeyed together to Munich to study at the Royal Bavarian Academy of the Fine Arts.
-There, Harry met and befriended Robert Koehler, later the Director of the Minneapolis School of Fine Arts.
-Frederick Dielman, who was to become the President of the National Academy of Design, was also with Harry Chase in Munich in the early 1870s, both enrolling at the art academy there on the same day together.
-In Munich, Harry also met and befriend Walter Shirlaw, who painted his portrait in 1872, and counted painter of Pacific Island natives Joseph Dwight Strong, and sculptor and architect John McNaughton Donaldson among his close friends in the "City of the Little Monk."
+In the summer of 1872, Harry Chase and William Merritt Chase journeyed together to Munich to study at the Royal Bavarian Academy of the Fine Arts.
+While in Munich in the 1870s, Harry befriended Robert Koehler, later the Director of the Minneapolis School of Fine Arts.
+Frederick Dielman, who was to become the President of the National Academy of Design, was also with Harry Chase in Munich in the early 1870s, both men enrolling at the Royal Bavarian Academy of Fine Art there on the same day together.
+Likewise in Munich, Harry met and befriended Walter Shirlaw, who painted his portrait in 1872, and counted painter of Pacific Island natives Joseph Dwight Strong, and sculptor and architect John McNaughton Donaldson among his close friends in the "City of the Little Monk."
 Additionally, wunderkind Neville Cain of Louisville, Kentucky, by far the youngest of the American Artists in Munich at the time, was a comrade-in-art to Harry and the two struck up a friendship of enthusiasm.

-The early coterie of artists to which Harry belonged took the necessary step of studying en masse abroad thereby acquiring the training necessary to bring American Art on par with that of Europe.
-The refinement they attained was unmistakably European, but their skillfully rendered works appealed to the tastes of the privileged classes of the United States and helped established a market at home for American art, thus empowering a younger generation.
+Many among this early coterie of artists to which Harry belonged took the necessary step of studying abroad to acquire the training necessary to bring American Art on par with that of Europe.
+The refinement they attained was unmistakably European, and their skillfully rendered works appealed to the tastes of the privileged classes of the United States.
+Their efforts helped establish a market at home for American art, thus empowering a younger generation.

 Take a look at the photos of his many friends on this page.
 They were the movers and shakers of the American Art World of the second half of the 19th Century.
-While many of his peers need no introduction and will be familiar to anyone who possesses even the most cursory knowledge of art history, Harry Chase warrants our recognition and deserves to be remembered.
+While many of his peers need no introduction and will be familiar to anyone who possesses even the most cursory knowledge of art history, Harry Chase also warrants our recognition and deserves to be remembered.